Somali mom who fled civil war cries at daughter's graduation - and now we are too

 College graduate Ramla Tyrow posted an emotional and inspirational video to Twitter yesterday – a brief clip of her mom weeping and embracing her upon seeing her in her graduation cap and gown.

-In Tyrow’s post, she thanks her mother for her sacrifices – fleeing war torn Somalia so that her daughter could have a better life and earn an education in England.
+In Tyrow’s post, the 21-year-old thanks her mother for her sacrifices – fleeing war torn Somalia so that her daughter could have a better life and earn an education in England.

 “Mama you ran from a civil war so I could be safe & get the education you didn’t.
 Today you cried when you saw me in my robe.
 Did it for you”

+Tyrow told allthemoms.com that her family fled Somalia when she was three, and that she’s been in the United Kingdom since the age of five.

-Tyrow graduated with a BS in Pyschology and Counseling, according to a Twitter post from Middlesex University in London.
+This weekend she graduated with a BS in Pyschology and Counseling from Middlesex University in London.

-In an interview with the BBC, Ramla, 21, says she and her family came to the United Kingdom in 1999.
+In an interview with the BBC, Tyrow says she is the first person in her family to earn a college degree.

 “My mum moved us here to give us a better future.
-Somalia wasn’t a very child-friendly place then,” Ramla told the BBC.
+Somalia wasn’t a very child-friendly place then,” she told the BBC.
 “Just after the ceremony, my mum told me how unbelievably proud she was that I was the first person in her family to graduate from university.”

 In other Twitter posts, she hinted at the hardship her mother and her family endured.

-Wow.
-Just wow.
+She tells us that she hopes to pursue her “creative side” in the near future – including acting.

 Congratulations Ramla – to you and your remarkable mother.

 Watch: Ramla Bkchatldn’s mother cries at the sight of her daughter in her cap and gown at graduation